 When is the The Doors of Stone release date?

-In a recent podcast appearance for Barnes & Noble, Rothfuss declared he "doesn't think about deadlines" anymore, and the book will be released when it's finished.
+In an earlier podcast appearance for Barnes & Noble, Rothfuss declared he "doesn't think about deadlines" anymore, and the book will be released when it's finished.
 So while there's no definite light at the end of the tunnel, hope still abounds for the third day's worth of Kvothe's dictated adventures.
+Rest assured they'll be just as good if not better as the first two books' worth.

 Is The Doors of Stone written yet?